Aim

 Why this research matters

 Our preclinical studies will demonstrate the most effective gene therapy vectors in enhancing Nix expression in dopamine-producing cells for testing in a clinical trial.
-When Nix over-expression is developed into a robust in-human treatment, it has the potential to revolutionize the field by providing the first treatment to stop the progression of Parkinson’s.
+When Nix over-expression is developed into a robust in-human treatment, it has the potential to revolutionise the field by providing the first treatment to stop the progression of Parkinson’s.